pmcke/RMS-Utils/README.md

 - Simplified for of meteor_scan.py that displays only the candidate files at the end

+# meteor_scan_local,py

+- This version of meteor scan is designed to run on the RMS Pi or PC that is capturing the video.
+It takes the arguements. camera ids then start date/time and end date/time.
+Copies the candidate mkv files to a zip archive

 # get_emails.py

 - Scans a folder of saved emails and extracts any email addresses after the 'To:' line.
 Writes the result to a txt file in the same folder